hyperledger/iroha/docs/source/references/config.md

 ### `block_sync.sync_peers_count`

-Number of randomly selected peers which are polled for latest blocks.
+Number of peers which are selected at random and polled for latest blocks.

 Has type `usize`.
 Can be configured via environment variable `BLOCK_SYNC_SYNC_PEERS_COUNT`